Complete Wills & Estates Legal Services: From Planning to Administration

 - Provide instructions for care of your pets

-Without a will, the administration of your estate will handled in accordance with legislated procedures and general orders of priority for distribution of your assets, appointment of your personal representative and guardianship of your children.
-For this reason, preparing a will ensures that you make these important decisions and appointments so that you can provide for your loved ones in the manner that you wish to.
+Without a will, the administration of your estate will be handled in accordance with legislation procedures and general orders of priority for the distribution of your assets, the appointment of your personal representative, and the guardianship of your children.
+For this reason, preparing a will ensures you make these important decisions and appointments to provide for your loved ones in the manner you wish.

-Your Enduring Power of Attorney will allow you to:
+Your Enduring Power of Attorney allows you to: